 Instructions

-2. In a bowl, whisk together the egg white and water until frothy.
+- In a large bowl, whisk together the egg white and water until frothy.
 Add the pecans and toss to coat.

-3. In a separate bowl, mix together the sugar, cinnamon, and cayenne pepper.
-Add the sugar mixture to the pecans and toss until they are evenly coated.
+- In a separate bowl, mix together the sugar, cinnamon, and cayenne.
+Add the sugar mixture to the pecans and toss until evenly coated.

-4. Spread the pecans in a single layer on the prepared baking sheet.
-Bake for 45 minutes, stirring every 15 minutes, until the pecans are dry and crunchy.
-Set aside to cool.
+- Spread the pecans in a single layer on the prepared baking sheet.
+Bake for 45 minutes, stirring every 15 minutes, until dry and crunchy.
+Spread on the parchment to cool completely.
+(Can be made up to a week ahead and stored in an airtight container.)

-5. In a small bowl, whisk together the white miso paste, lemon juice, soy sauce, mayonnaise, and honey until smooth.
-Set aside.
+- In a small bowl, whisk together the mayonnaise, white miso paste, lemon juice, soy sauce, sriracha, sugar, and honey until smooth.
+Taste and adjust seasoning.
+Refrigerate until ready to serve.
+(Can be made up to 3 days ahead.)

-6. Preheat a grill or grill pan over medium-high heat.
-Brush the shishito peppers with olive oil and sesame oil, and season with salt.
+- Preheat a grill or grill pan over medium-high heat.
+Toss the peppers with the olive oil and sesame oil and season with salt.

-7. Grill the peppers for 5-7 minutes, turning occasionally, until they are blistered and charred in spots.
+- Grill the peppers for 5–7 minutes, turning occasionally, until blistered and charred in spots.

 Notes